voraviz/openshift-service-mesh-ingress-mtls/README.md

 <!-- /TOC -->
 ## Prerequisites

-Prerequisites are install Operators requried by OpenShift Service Mesh.
+Prerequisites are install Operators required by OpenShift Service Mesh.
 You need to install following Operators from OperatorHub.

   - ElasticSearch
   - Jaeger